Balajiyalamanchili/JS_To_Do_list/README.md

 # To Do List

 A simple, interactive To Do List web application built with HTML, CSS, and JavaScript.
-This project allows users to add, check off, delete, and reorder tasks, with all changes saved in the browser's local storage.
+This project allows users to add, check off, delete, reorder, and clear all tasks, with all changes saved in the browser's local storage.

 ## Live Demo